dask/dask-image/docs/installation.rst

 This is the preferred method to install dask-image, as it will always install the most recent stable release.

-If you don't have `conda`_ installed, you can download and install it with the `Anaconda distribution here`_.
+If you don't have `conda`_ installed, we recommend downloading and installing it with the conda-forge distribution `Miniforge here`_.

 Alternatively, you can install dask-image with pip: